-I do not like long pads for footprints, because they consume too mach valuable real estate on a pcb.
+I do not like long pads for footprints, because they consume too much valuable real estate on a PCB.
 Space, that can easily be used for layouting the signal traces.
 But in this case, I have decided for the long pads, because it would be easier to solder in the connector from the side, where it sits (in a distance).

 Soldering of the SV-80 insert

 To illustrate my thoughts on soldering the insert, here is an early view of the finished PCB.